ShrawantiA/LogTrust-XAI/README.md

 (such as Decision Trees and SHAP) can support reliable AI-driven operations (AIOps) by providing transparent reasoning for anomaly detection.

-Developed as preliminary work for the University of Manchester MPhil project:
 **"Towards Explainable and Reliable AI-Driven Operations"**

 ## Structure